epfl-lasa/kuka-lwr-ros/README.md

 ![alt text](readme/gazebo_rviz.png "Gazebo and Rviz GUIs")

 Now that the simulations are up and running we are ready to control the robot.
 For this we need both the action server and client.
-In two new terminals run the following lines:
+In two new terminals run the following lines

 ```sh
 $ roslaunch simple_example server.launch